zhongmicai/discovarCompGenomics/AlignmentStats/README.md

 Then, extract exons, introns, and intergenic regions from Hmel2.gff.

-To get the right bed files, first extract get the subset of the gff file that is actuallyin the alignment (greater than or equal to 1kb scaffolds). do:
+To get the right bed files, first extract the subset of the gff file that is actually in the alignment (greater than or equal to 1kb scaffolds). do:

 ```shell
 grep <scaffold identifier> <1kb+ genome>  | awk '{print $1}'|sed 's/>//g' > GE1KB_scaffs.txt